 National Highway System

-The 165,871-mile NHS is critical to the national economy, defense and American quality of life.
+The 161,801-mile NHS is critical to the national economy, defense and American quality of life.

 Much of the NHS is in need of major repair or replacement.
-According to the U. S. DOT, a $31.1-billion investment in constant 2004 dollars per year over 20 years is needed just to maintain 2004 conditions on the NHS.
-Of that amount, $18.9 billion in constant 2004 dollars is attributed to its Interstate highway portion.
-To improve NHS conditions, U. S. DOT says an annual investment of $56.3 billion in constant 2004 dollars over 20 years is necessary.
+According to the U. S. DOT’s 2013Conditions and Performance Report, a $41.2-billion investment in constant 2010 dollars per year over 20 years is needed just to maintain 2010 highway and bridge conditions on the NHS.
+Of that amount, $18.3 billion in constant 2010 dollars is attributed to its Interstate highway portion.
+To improve NHS conditions, U. S. DOT says an annual investment of $68.6 billion in constant 2010 dollars over 20 years is necessary.

 ARTBA urges Congress to ensure that the NHS is adequately funded to meet the capital needs identified by the U.S. DOT.
 ARTBA supports an increase in the federal motor fuels excise for this purpose.
 Assuring adequate funding to maintain the NHS as a first-class transportation network should be a priority of surface transportation program reauthorization legislation.

-The U.S. DOT's 2006 report to Congress on the condition and investment requirements of the nation's highways and bridges shows23,577 of the 115,104 bridges on the National Highway System are deficient.
-This includes 4,387 on the Interstate System.
-The report says $65.2 billion is required to eliminate the backlog of bridge deficiencies through replacement, rehabilitation or major widening.
+The U.S. DOT’s 2013 report to Congress on the condition and investment requirements of the nation’s highways and bridges shows that 25.9 percent of the 604,500 bridges in the United States are either structurally or functionally deficient.
+The report says $106.4 billion is required to eliminate the backlog of bridge deficiencies through replacement, rehabilitation or major widening.

 ARTBA believes the federal government should establish uniform bridge inspection standards so that bridge funding priorities can be established.